delaneyb/e2fsgui/README.md

 > **Security Note:** This command downloads and executes a script from the internet.
 The script will install Homebrew and `e2fsprogs` if they are missing, and then run the e2fsgui launcher, which will prompt for `sudo` access separately.
 Please review the [run-latest.sh](run-latest.sh) script yourself before running this command to ensure you trust its contents.

+## Disclaimer / Warning ⚠️

+**Use this software at your own risk.** Filesystem operations, especially those involving writing or deleting data (like creating directories, uploading files, or deleting items), inherently carry risks.
+While `e2fsgui` uses standard tools (`debugfs` from `e2fsprogs`), bugs in this application, the underlying tools, or unexpected system interactions could potentially lead to **data loss or filesystem corruption**.

+**Always have backups of important data** before using any tool that modifies filesystems.
+The authors assume **no responsibility** for any damage or data loss resulting from the use or misuse of this software.

 ### Manual Installation

 If you prefer not to use the automated script: